Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Dynamic rescaling formulation and self-similar blowups of the gCLM model

 where $\bar U$ is related to $\bar \Omega$ as in \eqref{eqt:Omega_U}.
 One can easily verify that if $(\bar \Omega,\bar c_l,\bar c_\omega)$ is a solution to \eqref{eqt:steady_profile}, then it gives an exact self-similar finite-time blowup solution to the gCLM model in the form of \eqref{eqt:exact_selfsimilar_ansatz} with $\lambda=-1$ and $\gamma=-\bar c_l/\bar c_\omega$.
 Note that if $(\bar \Omega(X), \bar c_l,\bar c_\omega)$ is a solution to \eqref{eqt:steady_profile}, then is also a solution for any $\alpha\in\mathbb{R},\beta>0$, which indicates that this equation admits two degrees of freedom.
 Hence, in order to uniquely identify the profile up to rescaling, we need to impose two normalization conditions to fix these two degrees of freedom.

-Moreover, if under some normalization conditions the solution tuple $(\Omega,c_l,c_\omega)$ converges to a steady state $(\bar \Omega,\bar c_l,\bar c_\omega)$ of \eqref{eqt:dynamic_rescaling} as $\tau\to+\infty$, then the solution $\omega(x,t)$ would blowup in an asymptotically self-similar manner \eqref{eqt:asymptotic_selfsimilar}.
+Moreover, if under some normalization conditions the solution tuple $(\Omega,c_l,c_\omega)$ converges to a steady state $(\bar \Omega,\bar c_l,\bar c_\omega)$ of \eqref{eqt:dynamic_rescaling} as $\tau\to+\infty$, then the solution $\omega(x,t)$ would blow up in an asymptotically self-similar manner \eqref{eqt:asymptotic_selfsimilar}.
 We demonstrate this more precisely by the following proposition.

 \begin{proposition} Assume the solution $(\Omega,c_l,c_\omega)$ to \eqref{eqt:dynamic_rescaling} converges to a steady state $(\bar \Omega,\bar c_l,\bar c_\omega)$ (a solution of \eqref{eqt:steady_profile}) with $\bar c_\omega<0$ as $\tau\to+\infty$.
 In particular, assume the convergence of $\Omega$ is locally uniform, the limiting profile $\bar \Omega$ is continuous, and the scaling factors $c_l,c_\omega$ converge sufficiently fast such that